sagemathinc/patchflow/README.md

 - String columns use diff-match-patch, so long text edits store compact deltas instead of full rewrites.
 - JSONL/snapshot serialization is for portability; deterministic ordering is not guaranteed.

+## Document authoring checklist

+If you add a new Document type, aim to keep the following invariants:

+- Immutable instances: Document objects must never mutate after construction (PatchGraph caches them).
+- Deterministic applyPatch: same input patch yields the same output document every time.
+- Reasonable makePatch: support fast patch creation for “base -> draft” edits, and define a fallback for arbitrary pairs.
+- Stable equality: isEqual should be based on semantic content, not object identity.
+- Snapshot format: toString/fromString should round-trip and be safe to store, even if not deterministic.

 ## How Patchflow differs from CRDTs (Yjs/Automerge)

 - Simpler model: store a DAG of patches and replay/merge via three-way merge on divergent heads; no per-character CRDT metadata.